In a Nutshell:

 The result is amazing, and honestly, the quality of the foot massage is the standout feature of this design.

-If you have a job that sees you spending several hours a day on your feet and you’re specifically looking for a relatively inexpensive chair that’s capable of giving you a great foot massage, this is probably the chair you want and is the one circumstance where we’d give the Monarch a glowing recommendation.
+Suppose you have a job that sees you spending several hours a day on your feet, and you’re specifically looking for a relatively inexpensive chair capable of giving you a great foot massage.
+In that case, this is probably the chair you want and is the one circumstance where we’d give the Monarch a glowing recommendation.

-In pretty much any other circumstance, though, you can get more bang for your buck with some other model.
+In almost any other circumstance, you can get more bang for your buck with some other model.

 A Few Finishing Touches